MICA-MNI/MICA-7t/README.md

 =======

 ## 1 .
 Transfering the data
+>  Update this step
-The files from the 7t scan are in `/data/transfer/dicoms`.
+The files from the 7t scan are in `/data/transfer/dicoms?????`.

 ## 2. Sorting the dicoms
 The first step is to sort the dicoms to `/data_/mica3/BIDS_PNI/sorted` using the `dcmSort` script.